mctrl-io/mctrl/README.md

   of all its members, through consensus and personal prerogative.

-  Perhaps another matter of trivia to unbelievers is that the MetaMission is our codification of Jesus' call to repentence, YOUR call to repentance.
+  Perhaps another matter of trivia to unbelievers is that the MetaMission is our codification of Jesus' call to repent.
 The Metamission is the Christian walk, expressed in a way that everyone can follow because it's guided by their God-given conscience, otherwise known as compassion, having a heart, loving.

   Lord willing, Mission CTRL will demonstrate the practical benefits of doing what Jesus would do today in missions -- true charity -- and all boats will rise.
 Everyone likes those returns.

   Let's be clear: Mission CTRL is for everyone, and always will be, and there's no secret or cultish or weird agenda behind it.
-If you want to create an atheist mission to feed the hungry, please do so ASAP and I'll do my best to spend time on the ground as a missionary for that cause, if you'll have me.
+If you want to create an atheist mission to feed the hungry, please do so ASAP and I'll do my best to spend time on the ground as a missionary for that cause, if you'll have us.

   Otter: You know what?